Crack The Male IPPT: Scoring Tables Age Groups and Pro Tips

 See the difference?
 A guy in his late forties only needs 31 reps to get the exact same 20 points that a young recruit gets for doing 40 reps.
 You just have to be steady pom pi pi and train smart for your specific age bracket.

-Stop Wasting your Energy At PDF Tables
+Stop Wasting Your Energy at PDF Tables

 Let us be completely real here.
 Downloading three massive PDF files just to figure out your score is incredibly troublesome.
 You do not have the time or the patience to sit there cross referencing your raw numbers against fourteen different age group columns.
 It is a complete headache that ruins your training momentum and stresses you out before you even step onto the track.